signalfx/docker-collectd/README.md

 option `-e "COLLECTD_HOSTNAME=<hostname>"` where `<hostname>` is a valid host name string.
 You may also set the environment variable in an optional environment file.
 If a host name is not specified `/hostfs/etc/hostname` name will be used.
-If none of the previously mentioned methods work, the container will exist with an error.
+The container will exit with an error if `FQDN_LOOKUP` is not true, `COLLECTD_HOSTNAME` is not set, and hostname can't be found under `/hostfs/etc/hostname`.

 ### Can I configure anything?